Perlkonig/grav-plugin-pubmed/README.md

   - `[pubmed>long:11111,22222]`
   - `[pubmed>summary:11111,22222,33333]`

 These are block elements.
 Each shortcode is replaced by a `<div>` containing the data.
 The expanded shortcode *is* cached.

+You can customize the exact contents of the `short` and `long` citation as described in the **Configuration** section.
+The `summary` report is a raw dump of the returned JSON data from the E-utils service.

 ## Configuration